telefonicaid/iotagent-node-lib/README.md

 For access to instances of the Context Broker secured with a [PEP Proxy](https://github.com/telefonicaid/fiware-orion-pep), an authentication mechanism based in Keystone Trust tokens is provided.
 A Trust token is a long-term token that can be issued by any user to give another user permissions to impersonate him with a given role in a given project.
+Such impersonation itself is in turn based on a short-term access token.

 For the authentication mechanisms to work, the `authentication` attribute in the configuration has to be fully configured, and the `authentication.enabled`